 Your prospects needs solid estimate before making decision on investment.
 Call it a proposal, quote or Statement of work.
 Often we (vendors) sit on the fence, throwing numbers with bundle of disclaimers/assumptions.
 It does not help us nor the prospect.
 Instead, step in, roll your sleeves and scope it.
-Learn about the business, read existing … Continue reading Scope It!
-Do Not Sit on the Fence – Guessing !
+Learn about the business, read existing … Continue reading How To Build Instant Trust During Sales?

 Let us first understand about project scope: Client: “I have a block of land.
 I want to build a standard one-story house according to this plan.
 Can you please give some pricing?”
 Builder: “Why not sir!
 Looking at your house plan.
 It will cost you $250,000 for standard fittings.
 Note that it does not include tiles, … Continue reading How to define project scope